95civicdude/tweeviews/README.md

     > mongod --dbpath /path/to/some/db/dir --smallfiles
     ```

+    *DO NOT* create the db directory in the same folder as this project!
+Database files should never be committed to source control.

 CLIENT RECORD SCHEMA
 ====================
 The db is named `tweeviews` and the collection is named `clients`.
 The documents in the collection look like this: